 The original Moto G was a brilliant device when it first launched in 2013, taking many by surprise.
 It has been updated no less than five times since it first arrived and while we weren't massive fans of model three and four, the fifth version of this handset is a winner.

 The design has been redefined and despite still being a little on the chunky side, the third-generation of Moto G is lovely.
 Water resistance has been added, as has Moto Maker, which means this device can be customised more than the majority on this list.

 The third-gen Moto G has a good battery life, an improved camera over its predecessors and an almost raw Android experience with some great software enhancements.
 The specs aren't as impressive as some others in this feature, but this phone isn't about numbers, it's all about the experience.
 And as affordable experiences go at £159, it's a true return to the top.

 Buy the Moto G (third-gen) because you want a good smartphone experience at a more than reasonable price.

 14. BlackBerry Priv

-BlackBerry returns to form with the Priv, it's first Android handset.
-It's the first time for a long time that BlackBerry has been including in the list of best smartphones, but this is a serious handset worthy of serious consideration, whether you're a BlackBerry fan or and Android fan.
+BlackBerry returns to form with the Priv, its first Android handset.
+It's the first time for a long time that BlackBerry has been including in the list of best smartphones, but this is a serious handset worthy of serious consideration, whether you're a BlackBerry fan or an Android fan.

-It is a slider handset with a huge 5.4-inch display, offering all the benefits of the lastest Android devices, with a physical keyboard that BlackBerry users will find familiar.
+It is a slider handset with a huge 5.4-inch display, offering all the benefits of the latest Android devices, with a physical keyboard that BlackBerry users will find familiar.